 44. Middlesex by Jeffrey Eugenides

 Eugenides reportedly sat down to write Middlesex, an intersectional bildungsroman and family saga, after finding that other accounts of intersex lives and anatomies were insufficient in promoting understanding.
 In so doing, he’s woven together two intricate experiences: that of intersex people, and that of Greek immigrants, in 20th century America.
 It’s a lot to tackle all at once, but Eugenides got a Pulitzer Prize for his efforts, and that ain’t no small thing.
+Read my full review of Middlesex here.

 45. I Am Malala by Malala Yousafzai